HyperDbg/hwdbg-website/docs/concepts.md

+---
+sidebar_position: 4
+---

-# Background
+# Basic Concepts
-This background section introduces the key concepts and terminologies that are essential in understanding the development and application of hwdbg.
-This section is divided into four subsections, the first subsection describes high-level hardware design and hardware/software debugging terminologies while the second section talks about debugging modes and new terms that are introduced in hwdbg.
-The third section explains technical backgrounds related to FPGA and hardware design, and the fourth section explores the previous related works.
+This section introduces the key concepts and terminologies that are essential in understanding the development and application of hwdbg.

 # High-level Terminologies
 Different high-level terminologies are explained here.